 Setting up performance measures completes the company’s vision for its supply chain transformation.
 It requires the company to measure its current performance, find out the weak areas, and then set achievable improvement goals.

 2. Aligning the supply chain operating model with your digital vision

-For instance, a product manufacturer’s business priority is to make sure that their customer’s equipment never runs into problems or remotely detecting and troubleshooting the same for a better customer experience.
+For instance, a product manufacturer’s business priority is to make sure that their customer’s equipment never runs into problems or remotely detect and troubleshoot the same for a better customer experience.
 With modern digital advances, this has become a reality, where the product manufacturer can digitally monitor the assets and provide real-time solutions.
 Such a service enables manufacturers to improve their service-based revenue streams.

 If we talk about the real-world application of this instance, then HP’s Instant Ink suits the category perfectly where the manufacturer ensures the printers always stay online with a subscription-based model for ink or toner, hassle-free delivery, and prepaid recycling.

 For delivering such digital business priorities, you need a digitized supply chain!
 The digitalization of the supply chain means more than simply responding to spare parts orders.
-It includes predicting potential failures, maintains seamless spare parts supply, and provide service across the partner geological ecosystem to prevent unnecessary downtime.
+It includes predicting potential failures, maintaining seamless spare parts supply, and providing service across the partner geological ecosystem to prevent unnecessary downtime.

 To have such a supply chain infrastructure, manufacturers and retail businesses must invest in technologies such as: